georchestra/maelstro/README.md

 ### Configuration

 The configuration is based on a YAML file containing connection information about the source and destination servers.
-You can find an example of this file in <backend/tests/test_config.yaml>
+You can find an example of this file in [test_config.yaml](backend/tests/test_config.yaml)

 The file has 2 categories:
 - sources
 - destinations

 Sources contains 2 list of servers: `geonetwork_instances` and `geoserver_instances`.
-Each instance is described bu its url (api_url for geonetwork), and their credentials.
+Each instance is described by its `url` (`api_url` for geonetwork), and their credentials.

-Destinations is a dict of geonetwork / geoserver combinations, each with their url and credentials.
+Destinations is a dict of geonetwork / geoserver combinations, each with their `url` and credentials.

 The logics for credentials is by decreasing order of importance:
 1. env var: if the keys "login_env_var" and/or "password_env_var" are found in a single server definitions and if the corrensponding environment variable is defined, this value is read and applied as login /password